Your Adventure Travel Blog

 Equipment

 The hike to the Krn leads over alpine terrain, so hiking boots are mandatory.
 Hiking poles are also a good idea.
 Remember to bring headgear, sunscreen, and a long top.
 In the Julian Alps, you should have rain gear even in summer.
 GPS maps and a first aid kit might also come in handy.
 Since there are places to stop for refreshments, it is not necessary to think of provisions.
 Water can be refilled at several springs along the trail.
+You can find my selection of recommended hiking equipment for Slovenia on this page.

 Camera